 University of the Fraser Valley (UFV) and Vancouver Island University (VIU) were pleased to announce the appointments of new Chancellors.
 Andy Sidhu was appointed UFV’s third Chancellor; while Louise Mandell was reappointed Chancellor of VIU for a second three-year term.

-CICan Leadership Institute for Leaders in International (Offered in English)
+CICan Leadership Institute for Program Chairs (offered in English)

 Registration for CICan’s 2018 Conference is currently open.
 Click here for more information and to register.

 Send Us Your News